SimonTry/angular_base_project/README.md

 ```

 > [!NOTE]
-> Remember you have to run nopm i before ng serve.
+> Remember you have to run npm i before ng serve.

 > [!IMPORTANT]
 > If you need install tailwind or bootstrap follow the instructions bellow